 When taking active steps toward scaling, focus on optimising and streamlining your existing workflows and practices.
 This is even more relevant if you’re adopting a remote or hybrid work model.

-If you’re fully embracing remote working as a standard of the new normal, remember that remote monitoring tools will need to become a staple of day-to-day management.
+If you’re fully embracing remote working as a standard of the new normal, remember that remote monitoring tools must become a staple of day-to-day management.

-Scaling presents the perfect time to experiment, but you must avoid spreading yourself too thinly and play to your strengths.
+Scaling presents the perfect time to experiment, but you must avoid being too thin and play to your strengths.
 Provided you follow all the advice outlined above, your digital marketing agency stands a solid chance of succeeding.

 Author Bio: Paula O’Gorman is Promotive’s Design & Marketing Manager and is responsible for planning, leading and coordinating the activity of the marketing agency.
-She graduated with a distinction in Design & Communication from Waterford Institute of Technology in 2003 and joined the Cantec Group immediately afterwards.
+She graduated with a distinction in Design & Communication from Waterford Institute of Technology in 2003 and immediately joined the Cantec Group.
 Starting as a junior graphic designer, she now manages her team at the senior management level.